-Going above and beyond that certification each unit will also come standard with solar panels.
-In addition to solar panels other key energy efficiency features include triple pane windows, upgraded building insulation systems, heat recovery ventilation systems, radiant floor heat and third party certifications which will allow for these units to have extremely low energy bills.
-One of the units will be a “net-zero energy prototype,” which will produce as much energy as it consumes and will utilize an electric heat-exchange boiler and hot water heater system, which pulls latent heat out of the air for heat and powered by a 8.88 kW high efficiency solar array.
+Going above and beyond that certification each unit also comes standard with solar panels.
+Other key energy efficiency features include triple pane windows, upgraded building insulation systems, heat recovery ventilation systems, and radiant floor heat which allows for these units to have extremely low energy bills.
+One of the units is a “net-zero energy prototype,” which will produce as much energy as it consumes.
+It will utilize an electric heat-exchange boiler and hot water heater system, which pulls latent heat out of the air for heat and is powered by a 8.88 kW high efficiency solar array.
 This prototype unit will initially be owned by the County to prove out this technology over time in our high altitude climate zone.

 As part of this project the County also created 0.71 acres of open space adjacent to Straight Creek.

 These units are deed restricted for local workforce housing with appreciation caps.